Using mm-Waves for Secret Key Establishment: Model and Background

+\textit{Example.} In round 1, Alice sends $x_1$ to $x_4$ to Bob, who sends a feedback that packets $x_1$ to $x_3$ were correctly received.
+Assuming Eve missed two packets $N=2$, then in round 2, the secret key is the concatenation of $y_1 = x_1 + x_2$ and $y_2 = x_2 + x_3$ which Eve would know nothing about. }

+Note that this secret is created by knowing that Eve misses at least two packets, but not necessarily knowing {\it which} two exactly.
+The security is guaranteed by the fact that the second round does not involve sending the secret itself but rather the packet indices used to create the secrets~\cite{safaka2016creating} ({\it e.g.}, the indices $(1,2)$ and $(2,3)$ in the discussed example).
+In our setting, we make worst-case estimates on how much Eve misses {{\it i.e.}, $N$}, and assess how good these estimates are via the \textit{insecure areas} concept as we show next.

-A wiretap code is characterized by two parameters, $\text{Th}_1$ and $\text{Th}_2$, typically chosen such that $\text{Th}_1 \geq \text{Th}_2$.
-Wiretap codes operate as follows: let the received Signal-to-Noise Ratio (SNR) of a given receiver be $SNR$, then 1) if $SNR \geq \text{Th}_1$ then the receiver will be able to fully decode transmitted packets, 2) if $SNR \leq \text{Th}_2$ then the receiver will not be able to decode anything and 3) if $\text{Th}_1 > SNR > \text{Th}_2$ then the receive may be able to infer something about the transmitted information.
-The three aforementioned modes of reception are shown in Figure \ref{fig::WiretapCodeParamChoice}.
-The green area highlights an area in space where a receiver would experience a value of $SNR \geq \text{Th}_1$ and therefore would decode all transmitted information.
-The orange region (which typically encloses the green region) highlights an area where $\text{Th}_1 > SNR > \text{Th}_2$ and therefore a receiver may decode part of the transmitted information.
+{\bf Creating Erasures and Insecure Areas.} The method we follow to enforce erasures in the protocol described previously is based on wiretap codes and directionality.
+A high-level description of wiretap codes is as follows.
+The performance of a wiretap code is dictated through two parameters, namely $\text{Th}_1$ and $\text{Th}_2$.
+Three distinct situations can occur when a wiretap-coded packet is received: 1) if it is received with $\gamma \geq \text{Th}_1$ then it is decoded perfectly ({\it i.e.}, ``received''), 2) if $\gamma \leq \text{Th}_2$ then it is completely missed by the receiver ({\it i.e.}, ``erased''), and 3) if $\text{Th}_1 > \gamma > \text{Th}_2$ then partial information can be extracted from the packet.
+The three aforementioned modes of reception are shown in Figure \ref{fig::ProtocolSetup}.
+The green area highlights an area in space where a receiver would experience a value of $\gamma \geq \text{Th}_1$ and therefore would decode all transmitted information.
+The orange region (which typically encloses the green region) highlights an area where $\text{Th}_1 > \gamma > \text{Th}_2$ and therefore a receiver may decode part of the transmitted information.
 Finally, a receiver outside the green and orange regions (white region) will not be able to infer any information.
-To be conservative, we assume that Eve can perfectly decode packets received in both green and orange areas ({we refer to the union of these two areas as} \textit{insecure regions}), while packets in the white area are erased.
+We assume that packets transmitted in the first round are encoded using wiretap codes.
+Therefore, Alice hopes that Bob receives these packets while at least some of the packets are erased at Eve; we refer to this event as the {\it Secret Reception (SecRec) event}.
+In our setup, we always make the assumption that $N=1$, {\it i.e.}, packets from {\it at least} one transmission/receiver link are erased at Eve while received by Bob.
+More formally, we denote by a SecRec event that there exists $(t_i,r_j)$ for $(i,j) \in \{1,\cdots,T \} \times \{1,\cdots,R \}$ for which the transmission is correctly received by $r_j$ and is erased by {\it all} eavesdropper's antennas.
+The probability of such event is defined as